The Best RV Resorts for Glamping

 If the heated pool overlooking the ocean just isn’t cutting it for you just head on down the steps and get in the ocean itself!

-Maybe while you’re at the restaurant waiting for your food you want to float around in the salty sea.
+Maybe while you’re at the restaurant waiting for the food you want to float around in the salty sea.